planetmint/planetmint-driver-python/docs/connect.rst

 Case 2: A Cluster Hosted by Someone Else
 ----------------------------------------

-If you're connecting to a BigchainDB cluster hosted by someone else, then they'll tell you their BigchaindB Root URL.
+If you're connecting to a Planetmint cluster hosted by someone else, then they'll tell you their Planetmint Root URL.
 It can take many forms.
 It can use HTTP or HTTPS.
 It can use a hostname or an IP address.